sectsect/wp-instagram-json/README.md

 - This plugin internally uses [AWS SDK for PHP](https://github.com/aws/aws-sdk-php) v3.

+- AWS CloudFront Invalidation works only when `Delete cache` in manual.
+It does not work when the cache expires.

 ## Usage Example

 :memo: If you host that file on AWS S3, you also need to configure `CORS`(Cross-Origin Resource Sharing) on S3.